sxxxhjjj/ideal-robot/README.md

 ap.UIElements.BackgroundGradient=af.NewRoundFrame(ap.UICorner,"Squircle",{
 Size=UDim2.new(1,0,1,0),
 Parent=ap.UIElements.Main.Background,
-ImageTransparency=ap.Transparent and 0.15 or 0
+ImageTransparency=ap.Transparent and an.WindUI.TransparencyValue or 0
 },{
 i
 })
 end
 local i=a.load'w'.New(ap)
 task.spawn(function()
 if ap.Icon then